JJ/hoborg/text/text.md

 conned.

 Enough with that.
 I know better now.
 But maybe you can learn from me, yes, a young man like me.
-Stop lauging!
+Stop laughing!
 Stop rolling on the floor!
 Aw, go to hell.

 The day they took the railway from me